-This new information allows Harry to process their loss in a whole new way.
-You see it in the Mirror of Erised, which shows the most desperate desire of a person's heart; or rather, Harry does.
-While others, such as Ron, see themselves achieving greatness, Harry sees the life he never had: him and his parents, living happily together.
-For that's the thing about death and grief: we grieve not only for the loss of the person, but the theft of their future, of what could have been; of stolen moments, stolen potential.
-One can waste away thinking of what may have been, but as Albus Dumbledore himself says: 'It does not do to dwell on dreams and forget to live.'
+This new information allowed Harry to process their loss in a whole new way.
+You saw it in the Mirror of Erised, which showed the most desperate desire of a person’s heart; or rather, Harry did.
+While others, such as Ron, saw themselves achieving greatness, Harry saw the life he never had: him and his parents, living happily together.
+For that’s the thing about death and grief: we grieve not only for the loss of the person, but the theft of their future, of what could have been; of stolen moments, stolen potential.
+One can waste away thinking of what may have been, but as Albus Dumbledore himself said: ‘It does not do to dwell on dreams and forget to live.’

 The book sets up the series’ theme of cheating death

-Lord Voldemort is many things – evil, powerful, terrifying – but above all, he is scared of death.
-Indeed, later in the series, Voldemort even tells Dumbledore that there's nothing worse.
-'You are quite wrong,' Dumbledore replies.
-'Indeed, your failure to understand that there are things much worse than death has always been your greatest weakness.'
+Lord Voldemort was many things – evil, powerful, terrifying – but above all, he was scared of death.
+Indeed, later in the series, Voldemort even told Dumbledore that there was nothing worse.
+‘You are quite wrong,’ Dumbledore replied.
+‘Indeed, your failure to understand that there are things much worse than death has always been your greatest weakness.’

-This existential terror, as well as a pursuit of power, is what drives Voldemort throughout the series.
-It's what made him create the Horcruxes, it's what makes him desire the Philosopher's Stone, otherwise known as the key component of the Elixir of Life, which allows the drinker to live forever.
-Immortality is seen, of course, as the means to conquer death, but Philosopher's Stone questions the idea of whether that is a triumph at all.
-'You know,' says Dumbledore, 'the Stone was really not such a wonderful thing.
+This existential terror, as well as a pursuit of power, was what drove Voldemort throughout the series.
+It was what made him create the Horcruxes, it was what made him desire the Philosopher’s Stone, otherwise known as the key component of the Elixir of Life, which allowed the drinker to live forever.
+Immortality is seen, of course, as the means to conquer death, but Philosopher’s Stone questioned the idea of whether that was a triumph at all.
+‘You know,’ said Dumbledore, ‘the Stone was really not such a wonderful thing.
 As much money and life as you could want!
 The two things most human beings would choose above all – the trouble is, humans do have a knack of choosing precisely those things which are worst for them.’

 And that theme goes beyond the Elixir of Life

 Death is not a thing to be cheated, and cheating death comes with undesirable consequences.
-In Philosopher's Stone, this message isn't limited to just the Elixir of Life.
-It's made clear in other ways too.
+In Philosopher’s Stone, this message wasn’t limited to just the Elixir of Life.
+It was made clear in other ways, too.